philip-davis/dataspaces/tests/Python/README.md

 module load mpich
 module load python/3.6.3
 ```
-Please remove `~/.cache/pip` and `*.so` in dspaceswrapper and reinstall mpi4py if you switch from mpich to openmpi.
+Please remove `~/.cache/pip` and `*.so` in dataspaces and reinstall mpi4py if you switch from mpich to openmpi.

 We use python virtual env as an example but the following is also suitable for other python enviroment
 enter python virtual env and install the mpi4py, for example: